Title | Description |

 |

 What kind of course navigation works best for online courses?
 Where do you put course materials and assignments for clear and easy access?
 Join us for a review of Hunter’s online course template and learn ways to organize course content and place course tools.
 You will learn about course links, tool links, embedding videos, and orientation modules.
-Come see Blackboard with fresh eyes!
+Come see Brightspace with fresh eyes!

 |